AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

---input-type arg (=digits)            digits, clusters, raw --output-type arg (=tracks)           clusters, raw, tracks --disable-mc arg (=0)                 disable sending of MC information
+--input-type arg (=digits)            digits, clusters, raw --output-type arg (=tracks)           clusters, raw, tracks --disable-mc arg (=0)                 disable sending of MC information --tpc-lanes arg (=1)                  number of parallel lanes up to the tracker
 ```
 Support for all other output types than `tracks` is going to be implemented soon, multiple outputs
 will be supported in order to keep the data at intermediate steps.

+#### Parallel processing
+Parallel processing is controlled by the option `--tpc-lanes n`.
+The digit reader will fan out to n processing
+lanes, each with clusterer, converter and decoder.
+The tracker will fan in from the parallel lanes.

 ### Processor options